tousif-1/Important-Notes/interview-study-notes-for-security-engineering.md

 - DNS configs: DNS records
 	- Start of Authority (SOA).
 		- Primary name server
 		- Email of admin
 		- Domain Serial number
 		- Declares the most authoritative host for the zone.
 Every zone file should include an SOA record, which is generated automatically when the user adds a zone.
 	- IP addresses (A and AAAA).
 		- Maps IP address to a name
 	- SMTP mail exchangers (MX).
 		- Smallest priority sent first
 		- Permits mail to be sent to the right mail servers located in the domain.
 Other than IP addresses, MX records include fully-qualified domain names.
 	- Name servers (NS).
 		- Describes a name server for the domain that permits DNS lookups within several zones.
 Every primary as well as secondary name server must be reported via this record.
 	- Pointers for reverse DNS lookups (PTR).
 		- maps an IP address to the host name in order to do reverse lookups
 	- Domain name aliases (CNAME) Canonical Name.
 		- Points to a A or AAAA record
 		- Can be used to set an alias for the host name
 	- Service Records (SRV)
-	-
+		-specifies a host and port for specific services such as voice over IP (VoIP), instant messaging,
  Reference: https://www.youtube.com/watch?v=cwT82ibOM2Q&t=937s
 - ARP
 	- Pair MAC address with IP Address for IP connections.